tocab/efficient-trees/README.md

 1. **Efficient-Trees**: A custom implementation using a Polars backend, offering both lazy and non-lazy execution modes to balance memory efficiency and runtime performance.
 2. **Scikit-Learn**: The standard decision tree implementation from scikit-learn, widely used for traditional machine learning tasks.
-3. **LightGBM**: A gradient boosting framework optimized for speed and performance, known for its scalability but with higher memory requirements.
+3. **LightGBM**: A gradient boosting framework optimized for speed and performance, now using Arrow data.
+It demonstrates superior memory efficiency and runtime performance.

 ![Memory Usage Comparison](examples/images/memory_profiles.png)

 ### Key Observations

 1. **Memory Usage**:
-   - **Efficient-Trees (Lazy Execution)**: Uses the least memory among all tested approaches, with a peak memory usage of approximately 8 GB.
-The lazy execution model efficiently processes data without fully loading it into memory, making it ideal for large-scale or memory-constrained scenarios.
+   - **LightGBM**: Demonstrates the lowest memory usage when leveraging Arrow data, comparable to **Efficient-Trees (Lazy Execution)** at approximately 8 GB.
+This highlights its highly optimized memory management.
+   - **Efficient-Trees (Lazy Execution)**: Uses minimal memory (around 8 GB), comparable to LightGBM, but with slower runtime performance.
-   - **Efficient-Trees (Non-Lazy Execution)**: Requires slightly more memory than the lazy execution variant, with a peak usage of around 12 GB.
-However, it still outperforms Scikit-Learn and LightGBM in terms of memory efficiency.
+   - **Efficient-Trees (Non-Lazy Execution)**: Requires slightly more memory than the lazy execution mode (approximately 12 GB), but still outperforms Scikit-Learn in terms of memory usage.
-   - **Scikit-Learn**: Peaks at about 20 GB of memory, which is significantly higher than Efficient-Trees in both lazy and non-lazy execution modes.
-The memory profile shows spikes during data loading and model fitting.
+   - **Scikit-Learn**: Consumes about 15 GB of memory, which is significantly higher than both Efficient-Trees and LightGBM.
+Spikes are observed during data loading and model fitting.
-   - **LightGBM**: The least memory-efficient approach, requiring approximately 50 GB of memory.
-Its high memory consumption makes it less suitable for memory-constrained environments.

 2. **Runtime**:
-   - **LightGBM**: The fastest algorithm overall, leveraging highly optimized code for gradient boosting.
-However, its speed comes at the cost of significantly higher memory usage.
+   - **LightGBM**: Achieves the fastest runtime, combining efficient data processing with gradient boosting optimizations.
+Its ability to use Arrow data further enhances performance.
-   - **Efficient-Trees (Non-Lazy Execution)**: The second fastest approach, benefiting from a multi-threaded backend powered by Polars.
-It strikes a balance between speed and memory usage, outperforming Scikit-Learn and the lazy execution variant.
+   - **Efficient-Trees (Non-Lazy Execution)**: The second fastest approach, leveraging a multi-threaded Polars backend for parallel computation.
-   - **Efficient-Trees (Lazy Execution)**: The third fastest approach, slightly slower than the non-lazy execution mode due to the overhead of lazy evaluation.
-However, its reduced memory usage makes it highly suitable for large datasets.
+   - **Efficient-Trees (Lazy Execution)**: Slightly slower due to the overhead of lazy evaluation, but still faster than Scikit-Learn.
-   - **Scikit-Learn**: By far the slowest algorithm, with a runtime much longer than the other approaches.
-This is likely due to its single-threaded implementation, which cannot leverage modern multi-core processors effectively.
+   - **Scikit-Learn**: By far the slowest algorithm, with a runtime significantly longer than all other approaches.

 3. **Overall Insights**:
-   - **Efficient-Trees** demonstrates superior memory efficiency, particularly in the lazy execution mode, making it a strong choice for applications where memory constraints are a concern.
-   - While **LightGBM** is very good in speed, its high memory usage limits its applicability in low-memory environments.
+   - **LightGBM** demonstrates the best performance in terms of both memory efficiency and runtime, making it the clear winner for large-scale datasets.
+   - **Efficient-Trees** provides flexibility between lazy and non-lazy execution modes, which might be useful in scenarios requiring fine-grained control.
-   - **Scikit-Learn**, while a well-established library, shows significant limitations in both speed and memory efficiency compared to the other approaches.
+   - **Scikit-Learn**, while a robust and trusted library, struggles to compete with the modern optimizations seen in Efficient-Trees and LightGBM.

-This comparison shows the capabilities of **Efficient-Trees**, which provides a range of execution modes to optimize for different trade-offs between speed and memory usage.
-Its lazy execution mode is particularly valuable for large-scale datasets, while the non-lazy mode balances performance and resource consumption.